Health insurance in China

 • The insurance scheme for people living in rural areas is the New Cooperative Medical Scheme (NCMS).

 There is also an exclusive scheme for civil servants, financed mainly by the government.
-Unlike the other plans, this one has neither a deductible nor an annual spending limit.
-Only the policyholder’s financial contribution is limited.
+Unlike other plans, this one has neither a deductible nor an annual spending limit.
+As a result, only the insured’s financial participation is limited.

 How do I consult a general practitioner or specialist in China?

-If you want to consult a general practitioner or specialist, go directly to the hospital, and if you have good private health insurance (which is recommended in China), go directly to the medical centers for foreigners.
-These establishments are often equipped with state-of-the-art technology, and the doctors who work there are likely to speak better English than those working in the public sector.
+If you want to consult a general practitioner or specialist, go directly to the hospital, and if you have good private health insurance (which is recommended in China), head straight for the foreigners’ medical centers.
+These establishments are often equipped with state-of-the-art equipment, and the doctors working there are likely to speak better English than those working in the public sector.
 Waiting times in the private sector are shorter than in the public sector, but healthcare costs are much higher.

 Pharmacies in China

-China is the world’s second-largest pharmaceutical market, so you’ll have no trouble finding medicines you used to buy in your home country.
-You can collect conventional medicines from convenience stores (7-Eleven, Circle-K, PARKnSHOP, Wellcome), pharmacies or healthcare establishments such as hospitals and clinics.
-In pharmacies, you’ll usually be asked whether you want traditional or modern medicines.
-For modern prescription medicines, we recommend that you collect them directly from the pharmacy of the hospital or clinic where you were treated.
+As China is the world’s second-largest pharmaceutical market, you’ll easily find the medicines you used to buy in your home country.
+You can also pick up conventional medicines in convenience stores (7-Eleven, Circle-K, PARKnSHOP, Wellcome), pharmacies, or health establishments such as hospitals and clinics.
+Pharmacists will usually ask you whether you prefer traditional or modern medicines.
+For modern prescription medicines, collect them directly from the pharmacy of the hospital or clinic where you were treated.
+More and more online pharmacies allow you to buy medicines.
+It’s easy to find OTC (Over The Counter) products, which account for nearly 95% of the pharmaceutical market.
+These are non-prescription drugs.

 How do I see a dentist in China?